sadiqshifa/RMAS/README.md

 ---

-## The four things this proves
+## What this is solving for

-1. **I know when to use AI and when not to.** Some controls are language and judgment problems — those get an AI agent.
-Some are fixed thresholds and routing logic — those get ordinary deterministic code, with zero AI in the decision path, engineered with an AI coding assistant but not dependent on one at runtime.
-Getting that split right is the actual skill on display here, not the AI usage itself.
-2. **The AI parts are governed like a bank governs models.** Every AI component is inventoried in a [Model Risk Register](https://sadiqshifa.github.io/RMAS/governance/model-risk-register.html) modeled on SR 11-7 — risk-tiered, validation status tracked, gaps documented, not just described as "in place."
-3. **What's proven and what isn't are stated plainly, not blurred.**
-   79 test cases are genuinely executed against real code.
-4 of 6 AI models are honestly marked unvalidated, with the specific reason why.
-   Neither gets rounded up.
-4. **It's working code, not slides.** Eight live agents and tools, run them yourself — links above.
+Financial services risk management has three problems tangled together.

+**Execution is manual where it doesn't need to be — but not everywhere.**
+Reading a message for an indirect SCRA trigger, or triaging a sanctions match, is a language problem.
+AI helps.
+A dollar limit or a capital-based threshold is not a language problem — it's a routing decision.
+Forcing AI onto that doesn't speed it up.
+It makes it less auditable.
+Knowing the difference, control by control, is the first skill this project proves.

+**"Regulation to working system" isn't a prompting exercise.** It's
+decomposition: obligation → process → testable control → the right build for that control.
+[The methodology](#the-methodology) is that decomposition, and it holds whether or not AI ends up in the final system.

+**An LLM-built system has a maintenance problem no one's release notes cover.** Models update.
+Prompts drift.
+An agent quietly gets worse at one edge case.
+"Does this still work" isn't a question ordinary software maintenance answers, because the thing that built it and the thing running it can both shift under you.
+That's why governance here — model risk registers, eval suites, honest validation status — isn't an appendix.
+It's load-bearing.

-Three questions get asked of every build here, not just the interesting
-ones: **How do you know an agent still works after the model changes?
+Three questions get asked of every build in this repo: **should this control have used AI at all?
+Does it still work after the model changes?
-What's the fallback if the AI is unavailable?
-And — before either question — should this control have used AI at all?**
+What's the fallback if AI is unavailable?** Everything below is the answer to those three, in practice.

-The domain is financial services compliance, but the method — regulatory map → process map → control matrix → governance, plus the judgment about which controls need AI — isn't domain-specific.
-See [Transferability](#transferability) for how it extends.
+The deep domain focus is **financial services risk management** — SCRA, AML/KYC, Fair Lending, Anti-Bribery/COI — because that's where my own experience is.
+The method underneath, and the judgment about when *not* to use AI, isn't specific to banking.
+See [Transferability](#transferability) for where else it applies.

 ---